ntop/n2n/doc/Crypto.md

 The two block ciphers Twofish and AES are used in CTS mode.

 n2n has all four ciphers built-in as basic versions.
 Some of them optionally compile to faster versions by the means of available hardware support (AES-NI, SSE, AVX – please see the [Building document](./Building.md) for details.
-Also, AES and ChaCha20 might draw notable acceleration from compiling with openSSL 1.1 support.
+Depending on your platform, AES and ChaCha20 might also draw notable acceleration from optionally compiling with openSSL 1.1 support.

 ### Twofish